Shihan150/iloscar/Anaconda_install.md

 # Anaconda installment

 This tutorial is for installing Anaconda on your machine.
+You have two options: Anaconda Distribution or Miniconda.

-It is highly suggestted that your machine has at least 4GB storage space for the installation of Anaconda.
+It is highly suggested that your machine has at least 4GB storage space for the installation of Anaconda.

 ## Mac system
 1. Download from the [anaconda website](https://www.anaconda.com/products/individual).